FloppySoft/esp32-waveshark-epd-display-angular-wifi-server/README.md

 ### Debugger Connection

+Although some docs indicate to only connect GND, debugging only works also connecting 3V3.
+Please check your own setup for this.

 | JTAG Name | FTDI 2232HL Pin | ESP32 Pin |
 | --------- | --------------- | --------- |
 | TCK       | FTDI AD0        | GPIO13